Peytonjc/yokai-api/README.md

 - This API was created using node.js and Express

-- Working with the backend is new for me, and I chose to learn by diving in the deepend with this API.
-It has been an education to be sure.
-I look forward to continuing to explore this part of my tech stack.

 #### Improvements/Optimizations coming:

 - Documentation!
-I want this API to be easily navigated by all fans
+I want this API to be easily navigated

-- Import data to MongoDB.
-As the data base grows, it only makes sense to store it in a cloud

 ### :star: Try it Out

-- API is live at: [Heroku API page](https://yokai-api.herokuapp.com/)
+- API is live at: [Vercel API page](https://yokai-api.vercel.app/api/yokai/whisper)

-- Initial client side page is live at: [Client side page](https://yokaiapi.netlify.app/)

-### :blush: Thank you!
+### Check out the original author!

-Please check out the rest of my [Github](https://github.com/barbaralaw) and my Yo-kai Watch client side repo [here](https://github.com/barbaralaw/clientYokai).
+Please check out the original author's [Github](https://github.com/barbaralaw)!